theobald-software/helpcenter.theobald-software.github.io/projects/xtract-is/docs/documentation/hierarchy/settings.md

 ---
-title: Extraction Settings
+title: Settings
-description: An overview and description of all table settings
+description: An overview and description of all Hierarchy settings
 ---

 {% include "components/settings/open-settings.md"  %}